Charles Sargeant Jagger: Work as a sculptor

 Jagger's style tended towards realism, especially his portrayal of soldiers.
 The fashion at the time was for idealism and modernism in sculpture, but Jagger's figures were rugged and workman-like, earning him a reputation for 'realist' sculpture.
 Although Jagger was commissioned as a sculptor of a variety of monuments, it is for his war memorials that he is chiefly remembered.

-Whilst convalescing from war wounds in 1919, he began work on No Man's Land, a low relief which is today is part of the Tate Collection.
+Whilst convalescing from war wounds in 1919, he began work on No Man's Land, a low relief which is today part of the Tate Collection.
 It depicts a "listening post", a technique of trench warfare in which a soldier would hide among the corpses, broken stretchers and barbed wire of No Man's Land, in order to listen for the enemy.

 His Royal Artillery Memorial (1921–25) at Hyde Park Corner in London is one of his best-known works.
 It features a giant sculpture of a howitzer surrounded by four bronze soldiers and stone relief scenes, and is dedicated to casualties in the British Royal Regiment of Artillery in World War I. When Jagger was commissioned to work on the Royal Artillery Memorial, he remarked to the Daily Express the "experience in the trenches persuaded me of the necessity for frankness and truth".

 Monumental works of the period used symbolic figures rather than actual depictions of soldiers.
 Furthermore, during the war years, a government edict had banned images of dead British soldiers.
 Jagger defied both these conventions by creating realistic bronze figures of three standing soldiers and the body of a dead soldier laid out and shrouded by a greatcoat.
 The Gunner became the inspiration for a hero in the children's fantasy novel Stoneheart by Charlie Fletcher.

 Jagger was made an Associate of the Royal Academy in 1926.

 After the demand for war memorials had subsided, Jagger continued to receive important commissions and his works were increasingly influenced by Art Deco.
 Some of his works include allegorical stone figures at Imperial Chemical House, London (1928) and The Kelham Rood (1929).